joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/02/29/business/catherine-herridge-fox-news-sources.html?searchResultPosition=5

 **George Galloway, Leftist Firebrand, Wins U.K. Seat in Blow to Labour Party**\
 `Mr. Galloway is likely to be a thorn in the main opposition party’s side.
-Labour was forced to disown its candidate in the special election over antisemitic remarks.`\
+Labour was forced to disown its candidate in the special election over remarks he made about Israel.`\
 https://nytimes.com/2024/02/29/world/europe/george-galloway-rochdale-by-election.html?searchResultPosition=6

 **How the Biden-Trump Border Visits Revealed a Deeper Divide**\